Code-Institute-Submissions/soundkissstudio/README.md

 [Github](https://github.com/)- Used to store the project code pushed from Git.

-Apple Preview- Used for photo
+Apple Preview- Used for photo editing

 [Procreate](https://procreate.art/)- Was used for creating notes and wireframes on my ipad.